-According to the Hong Kong Cancer Registry, approximately 100 new cancer cases are diagnosed daily in Hong Kong.
+According to the Hong Kong Cancer Registry, approximately 100 new cases are diagnosed daily in HK.

 38%